Online Security: Ensuring your security and safety on webpages you visit

 The additional “s” simply means that the website is secured and any data that is passed on it is encrypted on the web from the server side.
 An unsecured webpage is equivalent to non-encrypted data or plain-text sent back and forth.
 Plain-text data opens up for interceptions, eavesdropping and even stealing from unauthorized persons.
 The technology that powers this is called SSL, which stands for Secure Sockets Layer.

 SSL is a security protocol for creating a secure link between a web server and a web browser.
 This link ensures that all data passing through is private and remains private.
-This is done in that websites obtain an SSL Certificate from trusted Certified Authority.
+This is done in that websites which has obtained an SSL certificate from reseller of trusted Certified Authorities or directly from CA (Certificate Authority).
 Browsers, Operating Systems and Mobile Devices also maintain a list of CA (Certified Authority) root certificates.

 The certificate uses public key cryptography and this makes use of two randomly generate keys – Public and Private to lock and unlock information on both ends of the communication.
 Some of these trusted Certified Authorities include Comodo, GlobalSign, GoDaddy, DigiCert and many others.